cocode/TrekBASIC/documentation/known_issues.md

 The 'stmts' command prints an extra : before the goto on something simple like "100 if x=1 then goto 100"
 ### READ vs INPUT
 Looks like Dartmouth basic uses READ instead of INPUT.
 We could add that without conflict.
 If the semantics are the same, we could just alias.
+### Escaped quotes
+Should I support \" in Strings?
+I don't recall older basics doing that, but some do.

 ### TrekBot
    TrekBot is an automated program to play Star Trek, that was build to help with code coverage testing.
 It's not very